CoreyGumbs/Portfolio/README.md

 iii.
 Find “Compare” drop down and set it to your specific branch iv.
 Enter in description of pull request
 v.
 Click on “Create pull request” button

-6. Code Review and Approval
+### Code Review and Approval
-a.
 Code will be merged to master branch upon code review and approval by Lead Developer/Approved Contributors